Bus: Use of retired buses

 Most public or private buses and coaches, once they have reached the end of their service with one or more operators, are sent to the wrecking yard for breaking up for scrap and spare parts.
 Some buses which are not economical to keep running as service buses are often converted for use other than revenue-earning transport.
 Much like old cars and trucks, buses often pass through a dealership where they can be bought privately or at auction.

 Bus operators often find it economical to convert retired buses to use as permanent training buses for driver training, rather than taking a regular service bus out of use.
 Some large operators have also converted retired buses into tow bus vehicles, to act as tow trucks.
 With the outsourcing of maintenance staff and facilities, the increase in company health and safety regulations, and the increasing curb weights of buses, many operators now contract their towing needs to a professional vehicle recovery company.

 Some buses that have reached the end of their service that are still in good condition are sent for export to other countries.

 Some retired buses have been converted to static or mobile cafés, often using historic buses as a tourist attraction.
 There are also catering buses: buses converted into a mobile canteen and break room.
 These are commonly seen at external filming locations to feed the cast and crew, and at other large events to feed staff.
 Another use is as an emergency vehicle, such as high-capacity ambulance bus or mobile command centre.

 Some organisations adapt and operate playbuses or learning buses to provide a playground or learning environments to children who might not have access to proper play areas.
 An ex-London AEC Routemaster bus has been converted to a mobile theatre and catwalk fashion show.

-Some buses meet a destructive end by being entered in banger races or at demolition derbys.
+Some buses meet a destructive end by being entered in banger races or at demolition derbies.
 A larger number of old retired buses have also been converted into mobile holiday homes and campers.